Seasoned salt: Other types

-Old Bay is a celery-salt-based seasoned salt commonly used on seafood.

 Market

 The seasoned salt industry in the United States sells $100 million in seasoned salt annually.
 According to the US Federal Trade Commission, two brands make up 80% of the market.

 The combined marketshare of Lawry's seasoned salt and Season-All was of sufficient concern that the FTC required McCormick, then-owner of the Season-All brand, to sell it to Morton as a condition of McCormick purchasing Lawry's in 2008.